Fermi 1: Breeder reactors

-The breeder concept dominated early nuclear thinking as it offered a way to produce almost unlimited amounts of fuel from what was otherwise an undesirable waste product.
-The bred plutonium could be used to fuel the breeder, with enough left over to run other conventional reactors as well.
-A breeder produced money not only through selling electricity, but also through fuel sales.
-This was so interesting to the nascent nuclear industry that the first power-producing reactor was a breeder, the Experimental Breeder Reactor I (EBR-I) at what is today known as the Idaho National Laboratory.
-On 20 December 1951 it produced enough electrical energy to power a series of light bulbs.
+The breeder concept dominated early nuclear thinking as it offered a way to produce almost unlimited amounts of fuel from what was otherwise a waste product.
+In the 1950s it was commonly believed that the supply of natural uranium was limited and might run out if fission power became popular.
+The plutonium created could be used to fuel the breeder core, with enough left over to run other reactors.
+A breeder potentially generates not only electricity, but also income through fuel sales.
+The first power-producing reactor was a breeder, the Experimental Breeder Reactor I (EBR-I) at what became the Idaho National Laboratory.
+On December 20, 1951 it produced enough electrical energy to power a series of light bulbs.